jameslaspada/color-ssh/readme.md

 Usage
 ------
-Once you have successfully completed the setup script.
-You can start using color-ssh right away. color-ssh is setup to trigger off of the already existing ssh command.
+Once you have successfully completed the setup script, you can start using color-ssh right away.
+To open up an ssh connection with color-ssh just replace ssh with cssh.

+	$ cssh USER@SOMESERVER

 **Go ahead and give it a try!**